markeel/gdterm/addons/gdterm/README.md

 * Copy and paste in each terminal
 * Works fine with typical command line tools: vi, top, tail
 * Supports unicode with caveats

-The following are its current limitations
-* Only provided for Linux and Windows (Mac in the future)
+* Supports Linux and Windows and Mac

 ## Getting Started

 ### Dependencies

 * Developed against Godot 4.3-stable
-* Godot supported Linux or Windows distribution
+* Godot supported Linux, Windows, or Mac distribution
 * Environment suitable for compiling an extension (if compiling from source)
   * See: https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html